Alec Garden Fraser: Achimota College and School

 Fraser left his position as Principal of the Trinity College, Ceylon, and accepted the position as Achimota School's first principal.
 He and Aggrey, the School's first vice principal, supervised the construction and equipping of Achimota School.
 Fraser and the other founders made personal sacrifices to realise their dream of the first co-educational institution in the Gold Coast.
 They battled racism and harsh, and often unfounded, criticism.
 "To prepare Achimota School for its opening, Rev. Fraser and Dr. Aggrey hammered nails when they required hammering; they scrubbed floors and washed windows."

-Classes commenced at Achimota School on 27 February 1926, then known as the "Prince of Wales College and School" and it was formally opened by the Governor, Sir Guggisberg, on 28 January 1927.
+Classes commenced at Achimota School on 27 February 1926, then known as the "Prince of Wales College and School" and it was formally opened by the Governor, Sir Gordon Guggisberg, on 28 January 1927.

 When Aggrey died in the United States on 30 July 1927, Fraser wrote:

 'Williams could fill my place.
 No one can fill Aggrey's.
 It was he who persuaded me to go to Achimota in the first place, and I made it a condition of my going that he should come with me and help me to know the people and their outlook.
 He came at pecuniary loss, to begin with, and nobly he did his special work.
 He had marvellous power over people.
 It was not only his great oratorial gifts and sparkling kindly humour, but it was his transparent sincerity, his intense belief in them, his ardent love of Africa, and his flaming purity ...
 I have often been asked if Aggrey was worth it.
 If Achimota has caught the imagination of West Africa today, and I believe it has, it is due to Aggrey more than any other six men ...
 In Achimota we lose more than we can yet understand.
 But of the many good things I have been freely given in life, one of the best is the intimate friendship given me by Aggrey'.